Recycling Styrofoam at SJV

 The next styrofoam recycling event

-The next styrofoam recycling event will be held on September 16-17, 2023, in the parking lot of the St. John Vianney.
-You can bring your styrofoam to the church on Saturday, September 16, from 9:00 AM to noon, and on Sunday, September 17, from 11:00 AM to 1:00 PM.
+The next styrofoam recycling event will be held on September 8, 2024, in the rear parking lot of St. John Vianney Catholic Church.
+You can bring your styrofoam to the church on Sunday, September 8, from 10:00 AM to 3:00 PM.